 - A chance to perform in the College’s Winter and Spring Concerts, the Rock out of Lockdown concert and the annual Battle of the Bands as well as regular lunchtime recitals

 - A chance to perform at the College’s annual Leavers’ Festival

 - The opportunity to take part in Reigate’s New Music Fest – both behind the scenes and on the stage

 All BTEC Music students are required to attend either the College Choir or Band for the duration of their studies.
-In addition to course specific experiences, students also have the opportunity to get involved in the College’s Activities Programme.
+In addition to the musical activity requirements of the course, students also have the opportunity to get involved in the College’s Activities Programme.

 All students need to gain an experience of the work place during their time at College and for students studying vocational courses it should ideally be linked to one of their subject areas.